NTMC-Community/MatchZoo/matchzoo/models/readme.txt

 {
   "net_name": "ARCI”,   // model name
   "global":{
       "model_type": "PY”, // model_type, which could be PY or JSON.
-Set PY if want to use Python to define model or JSON if want to use Keras/json to define model.
+Set PY if you want to use Python to define model or JSON if you want to use Keras/json to define model.
       "weights_file": "./models/arci.weights”, // the output path of learnt model weights "num_epochs": 10, // number of epochs, which is also number of iterations "num_batch": 10, // number of batches in each epoch